gov-cy/staging-govcy-design-system-docs/src/patterns/confirm_phone_number.md

 @update-my-details.staging.service.gov.cy #1234
 ```
 ### 3. Ask the use to enter the confirmation code.
-Use the ==whole number numeric input pattern== to ask the user for the confirmation code.
+Use the [whole number numeric input pattern](../numeric_inputs/#whole-numbers) to ask the user for the confirmation code.
 Make sure to include the `autocomplete="one-time-code"` attribute on your text box and include the govcy JavaScript file as described in the [developer assets page](../../getting-started/developer-assets/), in order to take advantage of the autocomplete functionality on devices and browsers that support it.

 *Example*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">